Last updated: October 2023

 - Dialing 1-877-GO-DIRECT to talk to a friendly, knowledgeable agent

-- Visiting one of our more than 500 locations
+- Visiting one of our neighborhood locations

 Some changes, like adding or updating a driver, are easy to do on your own by using MyAccount or the mobile app.
 For other changes, like increasing your deductible or adjusting your payment plan, you can talk to a real person over the phone or at a Direct Auto store.
 No matter which option you choose, we’re always here to help.